 Many gifted individuals are needed on the front lines of care, especially during times of crisis.
 Stephen Ministry provides a biblical solution equipping God’s people for ministry.
 Gifted lay people are trained to support and extend the care that pastors continue to provide.
 Stephen ministers reach out with God’s love to people who are hurting-both members and non-members alike.

 Stephen Ministers care for people facing tough times

 We all experience challenges in life – times when we could benefit from the support of a caring Christian friend.
 Stephen ministers are ready to provide the emotional and spiritual care we need when faced with a crisis or difficulty, such as; Loss of a loved one, Hospitalization, Divorce or separation, Loneliness or discouragement, Spiritual crises, Unemployment or a job crisis, a terminal illness, Incarceration, Aging, Birth, adoption, miscarriage, or infertility, a chronic illness, Relocation, Recovery after an accident or disaster, and many more.
 Stephen ministry is a confidential ministry; the identity of those receiving care and what takes place in each caring relationship remains private.
 For more information, please contact Margo Isenberg at ext.
-225 or Tom Cowan at ext.
-503.
+225

 Small Faith Communities